intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/MergeSplit-Layers.md

 the user need to specify the number of dimensions of each sample tensor in the batch using `nInputDims`.

-**Parameters:**
+Parameters:

-**dimension**  - to be join in this dimension
+* `dimension`  to be join in this dimension

-**nInputDims** - specify the number of dimensions that this module will receiveIf it is more than the dimension of input tensors, the first dimensionwould be considered as batch size
+* `nInputDims` specify the number of dimensions that this module will receiveIf it is more than the dimension of input tensors, the first dimensionwould be considered as batch size

 ```
 +----------+             +-----------+